emanuel36/LoRa-sensor-node-device/README.md

 ## Acknowledgements

-I would like to thank all the teachers I've had since elementary school, this project is the result of a combination of everything you taught me.
+I would like to thank all the professors I've had since elementary school, this project is the result of a combination of everything you taught me.

 ## Contact